Slime City

 Slime City is a 1988 American science fiction comedy horror film written and directed by Greg Lamberson.
-It stars Robert C. Sabin, Mary Huner, and Bunny Levine.
+It stars Robert C. Sabin, Mary Huner, Bunny Levine and Marilyn Oran.

+In the film, an unmarried couple moves into a rundown apartment in New York City.
+The man accepts an offer of wine from his new neighbors, but the "wine" turns out to be a mysterious liquid.
+After drinking the "wine", the man starts shapeshifting into a slime creature.

 Plot

 Alex and his girlfriend are looking for an apartment to move into.
 They then move into a rundown apartment in New York City.
 Their neighbor seduces Alex while his girlfriend is away.
 His neighbors provide him with a strange drink that they call "wine" and Alex proceeds to drink it.

 After the incident, Alex begins to shapeshift into a yellow killer slime creature called "Zachary".
 He finds that the only way he can return to normal is to commit murder.
 His girlfriend must learn the secret of the apartment and the brutal massacre that took place centuries ago.